Prince Harry and Meghan Markle Just Announced All 10 Members of Their Adorable Bridal Party!

 Prince Harry and Meghan Markle will have the cutest group of bridesmaids and page boys on their royal wedding day — 10 of them, in fact!

+Kensington Palace announced the news on Wednesday, amid the drama involving Meghan’s father, Thomas Markle, who said he is not attending the wedding or walking his daughter down the aisle on Saturday.
+With just three days to go until the big day, wedding preparation is in full swing — preparations for the flowers and the cake are already underway.

-Leading the pack are royal siblings Prince George, 4, and Princess Charlotte, 3.
+Leading the pack of bridal attendants are royal siblings Prince George, 4, and Princess Charlotte, 3.
 Harry’s royal nephew and niece will reprise their roles from their aunt Pippa Middleton’s wedding last May.

 Several of Harry and Meghan’s godchildren and children of their friends will also serve in the bridal party.